Mahasi Sayadaw: Publications

 Mahāsi Sayādaw published nearly seventy volumes of Buddhist literature in Burmese, many of these transcribed from talks.
-He completed a Burmese translation of the Visuddhimagga, ("The Path of Purification") a lengthy treatise on Buddhist practice by the 5th century Indian Theravadin Buddhist commentator and scholar Buddhaghosa.
+He completed a Burmese translation of the Visuddhimagga, ("The Path of Purification") a lengthy treatise on Buddhist practice by the 5th century Sri Lankan Theravadin Buddhist commentator and scholar Buddhaghosa.
 He also wrote a volume entitled Manual of Vipassana Meditation.
 His English works include: